Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 <b>Warning:</b> Don't overrun the cable/connector or otherwise you risk a burning cable/connector!<br>
 If you need more than 16A you either need to split the load or consult a professional to help you out.<br><br>

-Get two or three of those cables, because we are gonna cut and strip one (two) of them for the wiring on the printer.<br><br>
+Get two or three of those cables, because we are gonna cut and strip one (two) of them for the wiring on the printer.<br>
+You should NOT use cables like ones for speakers that you might have used for your 24V wiring, because the isolation is not rated for higher voltages!<br><br>
 Here you can see the difference between the connectors.<br>
 ![C13-C19](https://user-images.githubusercontent.com/98351572/172686941-9025ef9e-7612-464f-ac4a-17ee5e3df9fd.png)<br>